sergiofgonzalez/js-application-design/chapter05-modularity-and-dependency-management/README.md

 This is done by:
 + wrapping the calling of the given action in a private function defined within `waitForNoReason`.
 The purpose is include code before actually calling the action.
 + providing the client a public `done` method that can be used within the custom action to notify that the action is completed.

+## 017-hello-commonjs
+Illustrates how CommonJS works.
+In the example, the simplest of modules is created: it only exports a string.
+That module is then used by the main module `app.js` and the exported string is printed on the screen.

+## 018-nodejs-commonjs
+Illustrates some particularities of Node.js and the CommonJS modules such as: